dubersfeld/breadth-first-search-anim/README.md

 To launch the application run this command in project directory: `mvn spring-boot:run`

-When the application has started hit the browser on url: `localhost:8080/breadth-first-search`
+When the application has started open a browser and hit url: `localhost:8080/breadth-first-search`

 Here is the screen shot of the final step showing a component: